neth392/godot-improved-json/README.md

 <br>

 ## Object Serialization
+Below explains the setup to allow Objects to be serialized by `JSONSerialization`'s methods.
+It is a codeless solution that you should only have to do once and just maintain over the course of your project's development cycle.

-### `ObjectJSONConfigRegistry`
+### `JSONObjectConfigRegistry`
 In [installation](#Installation) we went over creating this resource file & setting it in project settings.
 Now to explain the use of it.
-This resource is where you register your `ObjectJSONConfig` resources so that `JSONSerialization` can properly serialize & deserialize objects of different classes.
+This resource is where you register your `JSONObjectConfig` resources so that `JSONSerialization` can properly serialize & deserialize objects of different classes.
 You add them to the `user_conifgs` export and that's it.

 ### `JSONObjectConfig`
 Each `JSONObjectConfig` represents a specific class that can be serialized/deserialized.
 It is the specification or template on how to do such with an object of that class.
-Ideally these should be saved as their own individual files and then registered to the `ObjectJSONConfigRegistry`.
+Ideally these should be saved as their own individual files and then registered to the `JSONObjectConfigRegistry`.

 The purpose behind this is to only include properties that need to be serialized, no extra BS.
 It was designed to support the refactoring of scripts & scenes, and the changing of class names & property names.
 Each of the exported properties will be explained below.